-Welcome to the first step in your consideration of weight loss surgery with Dr. Belsley at St. Luke’s - Roosevelt Hospital Center.
-We understand that you have a choice in your medical care and will do his best to answer your questions and ensure you a safe, personalized and individual experience throughout your weight loss.
+Welcome to the first step in your consideration of weight loss surgery with Dr. Belsley at Mt.
+Sinai Morningside.
+Our office practice is based in the Department of Surgery at Mt.
+Sinai West and we understand that you have a choice in your medical care.
+We will do our best to answer your questions and ensure you a safe, personalized and individual experience throughout your weight loss.

 Initial Orientation Visit and Information Session with Dr. Belsley

-You will have a private consultation with Dr. Belsley.
+You will have a private consultation with Dr. Belsley and his entire team.
 At this visit, your medical history will be reviewed; the risk and benefits of surgery will be discussed.
-You will be examined and Dr. Belsley will determine if you are an appropriate candidate for surgery.
+You will be examined and Dr. Belsley will give his initial opinions on whether you are an appropriate candidate for surgery.

 We will make recommendations for you but ultimately remember that it is your body and you need to make an informed decision based on your expectations and lifestyle preferences.